 - 39 weeks: Why have a cesarean now?
 (Warning, opinion coming…) The reason may be for your surgical team’s convenience.
-Why should your baby miss a few brain cells so health care providers can schedule their health care providing time?
-If you are healthy in other ways, give your baby another week or even two.
-There are risks to early cesareans (I count 39 weeks early) and risks to waiting, so choose carefully.
-Early surgery has unavoidable side effects and waiting has theoretical side effects that may happen.
+Why should your baby miss a few brain cells for the ease of scheduling?
+If you are healthy in other ways, give your baby another week or two.
+There are risks in both choices, so choose carefully.
+Early surgery has unavoidable side effects that will happen, and waiting has theoretical side effects that may happen.
 Babies have been known to turn head down at 40 weeks with 5-7 forward-leaning inversions.

 Techniques to correct a Transverse Lie when the belly seems loose